le-dawg/msc_thesis_markdown/README.md

 Markdown is a super-friendly plain text format that can be easily converted to a bunch of other formats like PDF, Word and LaTeX.
 You'll enjoy working in Markdown because:
 - it is a clean, plain-text format...
-- ...but you can use LaTeX when you need it (for example, in laying out mathematical formula).
+- ...but you can use LaTeX when you need it (for example, in laying out mathematical formulae).
 - it doesn't suffer from the freezes and crashes that some of us experience when working with large, image-heavy Word documents.
 - it automatically handles the table of contents, bibliography etc with Pandoc.
 - comments, drafts of text, etc can be added to the document by wrapping them in &lt;!--  --&gt;